Childersburg, Alabama: 2020 census

 As of the 2020 United States census, there were 4,754 people, 2,175 households, and 1,284 families residing in the city.

 Recreation

 There are ten golf courses in Childersburg and its immediate vicinity.

 Childersburg is home to the Childersburg Tigers.
 1967, 1977, 2002, and 2007 Alabama Baseball State Champions.
 Childersburg has won numerous youth baseball state championships including Cal Ripken, Babe Ruth and most recently (2013) American Legion.

-DeSoto Caverns is also located in Childersburg.
+Majestic Caverns is also located in Childersburg.